Below are just a few of our activities.

 Each year Fife Council provides Burntisland with a Christmas tree and some fairy lights for it.

 All of the other Christmas Lights in the town centre have been bought over the years by your Community Council.
 Each year funding is required to replace breakages, erect, insure, take down and store the lights, and to purchase any new lights.
 Fife Council has supported this by a grant and the balance is paid for by our fundraising.
+We have a shortfall in Council funding of around £2-2.5K per year.
 Volunteers assist as part of our 'Lights Group'.

 Civic Events and Receptions: